day8/re-frame/docs/MentalModelOmnibus.md

 re-frame delivers architecture
 by supplying the interconnections - it threads the data - it composes the dominoes - it is the lines between the boxes.

-But re-frame has no universal method for this.
+But it has no universal method for this.
 The technique it uses varies from one domino neighbour pair to the next.
+Initially, it uses a queue/router, then a pipeline of interceptors and finally a Signal Graph.

 ## Full Stack